 Bring Along a Travel Guide

-It's also easy to order information from Amazon.com.
+It's also easy to order information online from Amazon.com.
 The travel guides on their site are updated frequently, so contact information and pricing data should be up-to-date.

 A Guidebook Can Also Help You Find Fun Things to Do in California

 Fodor's has long been recognized as one of the leaders in producing excellent travel guides.
 This one is full of current information for Southern California.

 There are a number of fun places where you may want to take a stroll, do some window shopping and, perhaps, have lunch or a snack.
 Some of these locations are world famous, and others are only known to local people.
 Here are some of our favorites:

 Balboa Island in Newport Beach - You can stroll entirely around this charming island in about an hour.
 While there are a wide variety of restaurants on the island, our favorite place to stop is for a chocolate dipped banana at one of the two banana stands on the main thoroughfare.
 Both of them claim to be the "first" frozen banana stand, even though they are not connected to each other!